zotonic/zotonic/doc/manuals/site-anatomy.rst

 ``{admin_password, "test123"}``
   This setting specifies the password for the ``admin`` user.
-Unlike passwords for other users, the admin password is not stored in the database, but is set in the site's config file.
+Unlike passwords for other users, the admin password is not stored in the database, but is set in the site’s config file.

 ``{depcache_memory_max, 100}``
   The maximum amount of memory a site may take.
 The `depcache` caches